Meaningfully Involved: Eleanor Runyan Path to Non-Profit Volunteer

 Making a Difference

-Eleanor began volunteering at a few events for the Wayne County Friends and Neighbors of OneEighty, an auxiliary group dedicated to providing financial assistance and education to OneEighty (known at that time as Every Woman’s House).
-Her passion for the mission did not go unnoticed, and she was asked to serve on the Board of Trustees (at that time the board presided over both Every Woman’s House and STEPS at Liberty).
+Eleanor began as a non-profit volunteer at a few events for the Wayne County Friends and Neighbors of OneEighty, an auxiliary group dedicated to providing financial assistance and education to OneEighty (known at that time as Every Woman’s House).
+Her passion for the mission did not go unnoticed, and she was asked to serve on the Board of Trustees (at that time, the board presided over both Every Woman’s House and STEPS at Liberty).
 When her term ended, Bobbi Douglas, OneEighty’s Executive Director, asked Eleanor and Vicki Morrison (also a trustee of the board) if they would be interested in starting Holmes County Friends and Neighbors of OneEighty.
 In 2004, Eleanor and Vicki mobilized their bridge club and hosted their first meeting at the Millersburg United Methodist Church.
 “Holmes County Friends and Neighbors of OneEighty put us out there in the community.
-We do events and provide education so people understand that domestic violence, addiction, housing, and mental health issues can happen in our community,” Eleanor shared.
+We do non-profit volunteer events and provide education so people understand that domestic violence, addiction, housing, and mental health issues can happen in our community,” Eleanor shared.

 Eleanor has chaired Holmes County Friends and Neighbors of OneEighty too many times to count in the past 25 years.
 Her signature event, the Holmes County Garden Tour, a fundraiser where local residents open their private gardens for individuals to tour, began in 2006.
 This event still happens today under Eleanor’s leadership and is scheduled for July 1st, 2023.
 Gardening is a personal passion for Eleanor.
 In the summer of 2020, OneEighty was looking for outdoor opportunities for the children at the shelter due to the pandemic.
-Eleanor worked with OneEighty’s Youth Specialist to revamp the outdated garden at the shelter.
+Eleanor worked as a non-profit volunteer with OneEighty’s Youth Specialist to revamp the outdated garden at the shelter.
 They worked with the children to clear out the overgrown flower beds, pull weeds, prep the ground, plant, and mulch.
 “Working with the children was the most rewarding experience,” said Eleanor.
 In addition to the bi-annual Holmes County Garden Tour and the creation of the shelter garden, Eleanor has organized several other fundraisers and educational events, such as participating in OneEighty’s annual client Holiday Shopping Event and organizing and donating goods to OneEighty’s donation closet.

 Helping People Change Direction